MrMicrowaveOven/AlgorithmsCurriculum/stock_emails/for_negotiating.md

 This is a real email a student wrote.
 The outcome was successful.

 *Thank you for extending me the offer of employment as a Junior  Developer at [company name].
 I really enjoyed getting to meet with [interview name], [interview name], and [interview name] on Monday and think the team is definitely the right cultural fit for me.
-You does some seriously interesting work and I think it's a great opportunity to learn skills that I won't find elsewhere.*
+Your company does some seriously interesting work and I think it's a great opportunity to learn skills that I won't find elsewhere.*

 *In light of my skills, however, I am concerned about the salary you offered.
 App Academy is rigorous program with a 5% acceptance rate and a 10% attrition rate.
 This year App Academy graduates have been finding an average starting salary of $92,000.
 Given my track record of being a top performer, I see my market value as $95,000.
 If you can put together that offer, I will sign immediately and cancel all other interviews.*